Ergoregion instabilities in rotating two-dimensional Bose--Einstein condensates: new perspectives on the stability of quantized vortices: A charge 2 vortex in an infinite BEC

-\ch{Looking at Fig.\ref{fig:S2M2}(d), an important distinction between the moderate-$R$ and large-$R$ regimes jumps to the eyes.} In the former case, the positive-norm collective modes of the condensate are well distinct in energy and the stability islands (instability peaks) are well separated and occur whenever the phase of the reflected waves at the $r=R$ boundary destructively (constructively) interferes with the oscillation of the core mode. \ch{In contrast, for} large $R$ the energy spacing between collective modes (at a given energy) decreases as $1/R$, faster than the $1/\sqrt{R}$ one of the instability rate maxima for moderate-$R$ (dashed line in Fig.\ref{fig:S2M2}(d)). \ch{As a result,} neighboring instability bubbles end up merging with each other and \ch{instability rate tends to a $R$-independent value.} Since the energy spacing corresponds to the inverse round-trip time from the core to the $r=R$ boundary and back, this means that the instability develops so quickly that it does not have the time to feel the presence of the boundary.
+Looking at Figure \ref{fig:S2M2}(d), an important distinction between the moderate-$R$ and large-$R$ regimes jumps to the eyes.
+In the former case, the positive-norm collective modes of the condensate are well distinct in energy and the stability islands (instability peaks) are well separated as a function of $R$: stability (instability) occurs whenever the phase of the reflected waves at the $r=R$ boundary destructively (constructively) interferes with the oscillation of the core mode.
+This same mechanism is the cause of the finite stability windows that are also visible in the trapped condensate case of Figure \ref{fig:S2M2-harmonic}.
+A time-dependent insight on this destructive interference will be given in Section \ref{sec:superradiance}, where we discuss the temporal evolution of the system in response to a initial perturbation.
+In contrast, for large $R$ the instability bubbles merge with each other and the instability rate tends to a $R$-independent value.

+Some qualitative understanding about this crossover can be obtained by analytical means.
+As mentioned in [11], the instability stems from the mixing of a spatially extended positive-norm mode with a localized negative-norm one, so the matrix element $\mathcal{M}$ of the mixing scales as the normalization of the spatially extended mode.
+In our cylindrical geometry, this normalization scales as $R^{-1/2}$, which determines the scaling $\mathcal{M}(R)\sim R^{-1/2}$ of the matrix element.
+This scaling reflects in an analogous scaling for the envelope of the instability rate maxima in the moderate-$R$ regime where modes are well discrete, see the dashed line in Figure \ref{fig:S2M2}(d).

+The width of the instability bubbles is instead determined by the width of the regions around the crossing point for which the detuning of the positive- and negative-norm modes is not larger than the matrix element $\mathcal{M}$.
+The width in $R$ is hence proportional to the ratio between the matrix element and the derivative $d\omega/dR$, namely $\delta R\sim \mathcal{M}/|d\omega/dR|$.

+Since the positive-norm modes have a phononic nature, the frequency of the $j$-th mode (with $j$ integer) scales approximately as $\omega_j\sim j\,c_s/R$, so that the derivative at the crossing point with the frequency $\omega_-$ of the trapped mode is given by $|d\omega_j/dR|\sim \omega_-/R$.
+Hence the width $\delta R$ of the instability bubbles increases as $\sqrt{R}$ for growing $R$, as visible in Fig.\ref{fig:S2M2}(b).
+Given the scaling of $\omega_j$ on $R$, the spacing $\Delta R$ between modes at the same frequency is instead a constant, so that neighboring instability bubbles eventually merge with each other into a broad continuum for large values of $R$.